Duality Symmetry and Anomaly for Gravitational Waves in Curved Spacetime: Introduction

 The formulation of duality transformations—or self-dual descriptions—in linearized gravity has been explored for some time \cite{Henneaux:2004jw,Deser:2005sz,Aghapour:2018pup,Aghapour:2021bkb,Toth:2021dut}.
 In particular, it has been shown that, within Einstein's theory, gravitational perturbations in flat spacetime (gravitational waves) obey equations of motion that can be cast in a form analogous to Maxwell’s equations \cite{Aghapour:2018pup,Aghapour:2021bkb}.
 Within this framework, duality transformations correspond to electric-magnetic rotations of the field components.
 In this manuscript, we build on these ideas.
 Inspired by the suggestion in \cite{Agullo:2018nfv}, we reformulate the system using self-dual and anti-self-dual variables, and recast the dynamics into a Dirac-like equation.
 This reformulation allows us to study the helicity structure of gravitational waves in terms of chirality of some spinors.
 We then extend the formalism to curved backgrounds using covariant techniques, while keeping the analysis within the geometric optics approximation.

-In this paper, we demonstrate that quantum fluctuations of gravitational perturbations can break the classical duality symmetry when the gravitational waves propagate in a curved background.
+In this paper, we demonstrate that quantum fluctuations of gravitational perturbations can break the classical duality symmetry when the gravitational waves propagate in a curved background\footnote{Discrete $\mathbb Z_2$ duality transformations have also been studied in the context of string theories.
+While not related to continuous Noether symmetries and associated quantum anomalies, they are also regarded ``anomalous'' in the sense that partition functions fail to be modular-invariant.
+This was first studied in electromagnetism \cite{Witten:1995gf, PhysRevD.96.045008} and recently in linearized gravity \cite{Borsten:2025phf}.}.
 We derive this result by computing the vacuum expectation value of the classically conserved current, using heat kernel renormalization techniques.

 The paper is organized as follows.
 In Sec. \ref{sectionflatGWs}, we introduce the electric and magnetic components of perturbative gravitational waves in flat spacetime.
 Section \ref{sectionselfdual} presents the formulation in terms of self-dual and anti-self-dual variables and connects it to a Dirac-like description.
 In Sec. \ref{sec:curvedbd}, we generalize the discussion to arbitrary curved spacetimes.
 The anomaly in the duality symmetry is addressed in Sec. \ref{sec:anomaly}, and our conclusions are presented in Sec. \ref{sec:concl}.
 Five appendices are included to make the manuscript self-contained.